tmu/Loki/README.md

-# Loki.swift - a debug logging library for Swift
+# Loki - a logging utility for Swift

 > I have brought you a gift!
-I only ask for one thing in return; a good seat from which to watch Asgard burn.
+I only ask for one thing in return;
+> a good seat from which to watch Asgard burn. - *[Loki](http://www.imdb.com/character/ch0039559/quotes)*
->
-> - Loki

 ## Rationale

 TODO

+Loki is a simple to use, but powerful logging tool for Swift

+- logging levels: Error, Warning, Info, Debug, Trace
+- multiple output handlers (console, files...)
+- tracing functionality to show file and function names
+- indented logging to visualize the structure of callstack
+- enable or disable the logging by module
+- logging code can be left to the production code and has minimal effect on the performance when turned off

-## Usage
+## Indended logging

 Assume you have the following code in `main.swift` file

 ```
     func bar() {
         let scope = Loki.function()
+        if true {
            Loki.debug("Hello from bar")
+           return
+        }
+        Loki.debug("It was not true")
     }

     func foo() {